chhenni/questlog-strahd/Sessions/Session03.md

 Our next move was to go to the tavern to see if we could get some lodgings for the night.

 ## The tavern
+In the tavern we med Ismark the lesser.
+He is the son of Kolyan Indirovich the Burgomaster.
+He asked about our experience in the Death House.
+When we told him about it he asked us to do a job for him.
+### Continue here

+When we told him about the letter that invited us to come that was addressed from his father.
+He said that his father had died three days ago(same as the attacks on the village stopped).

 ## Til neste session
 - Hva er Vistani